frogCaller/RPI-Audio-Visualizer/README.md

 ## Features
 - **OLED Visualizer**: Real-time bar graph visualization of audio frequencies on the 2.23-inch OLED HAT.
 - **Web UI**: Browse and play songs from a local webui.
+- **Drag & Drop Uploads** – Instantly add new songs by dragging and dropping music files into the web page.
 - **Audio Playback**: Uses Pygame for playback.
 - **Cover Art**: Automatically fetches and caches album covers.